-Chloé Gronow is the Editor & Content Manager at Aesthetics.
-She started her career with Aesthetics as a journalist in May 2014, before taking on the role of Assistant Editor in 2015, Deputy Editor & Communications Manger in 2016 and her current role in 2019.
-Chloé is responsible for overseeing the production of the monthly journal and managing the content for the journal, Aesthetics Awards and Aesthetics Conference and Exhibition (ACE).
+Chloé Gronow is the Editor & Content Manager at Aesthetics and Beyond Beauty.
+She started her career with Aesthetics as a journalist in May 2014, before taking on the role of Assistant Editor in 2015, Deputy Editor & Communications Manager in 2016 and her current role in 2019.
+Chloé is responsible for overseeing the production and content of the monthly Aesthetics journal and quarterly Beyond Beauty magazine, as well as leading on educational content for the events, and managing the Aesthetics Awards entry and judging process.
 Prior to working at Aesthetics, Chloé trained as a reporter at a number of her local newspapers in South Wales.
 She has a BA (Hons) in English Literature and Contemporary Media and an NCTJ Gold Standard Diploma in Journalism.

 If you are interested in writing for the journal or have any editorial enquiries email email@example.com or call 0207 148 1292.